thibaut-probst/mtgdeckbuild/README.md

 2 - 4c Control
 3 - Affinity
 4 - Amulet Titan
-5 - Boros Aggro
+5 - Aura Hexproof
-6 - Calibrated Blast
+6 - Big Red
-7 - Cascade Beanstalk
+7 - Breach
 8 - Cascade Crash
 9 - CopyCat
 10 - Creativity
 11 - Creatures Toolbox
 12 - Death And Taxes
 13 - Death's Shadow
-14 - Dredge
-15 - Eldrazi Aggro
-16 - Enchantress
-17 - Faeries
-18 - Glimpse of Tomorrow
-19 - Goblins
-20 - Grixis Control
-21 - Gruul Aggro
-22 - Gruul Utopia
-23 - Hammer Time
-24 - Hardened Scales
-25 - Heliod Life
-26 - Humans
-27 - Instant Reanimator
-28 - Jeskai Aggro
-29 - Jund
-30 - Living End
-31 - Martyr Life
-32 - Merfolk
-33 - Mono Black Control
-34 - Orzhov Midrange
-35 - Other - Aggro
-36 - Other - Combo
-37 - Other - Control
-38 - Rakdos Aggro
-39 - Red Deck Wins
-40 - Scapeshift
-41 - Smallpox
-42 - Tameshi Bloom
-43 - Teaching Control
-44 - Temur Aggro
-45 - The One Ring Control
-46 - The Rock
-47 - The Underworld Cookbook
-48 - UB Mill
-49 - UR Aggro
-50 - UR Control
-51 - UW Control
-52 - UrzaTron
-: 48
+14 - Dimir Control
+15 - Dredge
+16 - Elementals
+17 - Esper Control
+18 - Grixis Control
+19 - Hammer Time
+20 - Hardened Scales
+21 - Heliod Life
+22 - Instant Reanimator
+23 - Jund
+24 - Landless
+25 - Living End
+26 - Loam
+27 - Mardu Midrange
+28 - Martyr Life
+29 - Merfolk
+30 - Mono Black Aggro
+31 - Mono Black Control
+32 - Other - Aggro
+33 - Other - Combo
+34 - Other - Control
+35 - Rakdos Aggro
+36 - Red Deck Wins
+37 - Temur Aggro
+38 - The One Ring Control
+39 - The Rock
+40 - The Underworld Cookbook
+41 - UB Mill
+42 - UR Aggro
+43 - UR Control
+44 - UW Control
+45 - Urza
+46 - UrzaTron
+: 41

 //----------------------------------------------------------------------
-// LANDS - 23 cards
+// LANDS - 22 cards
 //----------------------------------------------------------------------
-4 Field of Ruin - Used by 25/25 decks
+4 Field of Ruin - Used by 50/50 decks
-4 Polluted Delta - Used by 24/25 decks
+4 Polluted Delta - Used by 49/50 decks
-3 Island - Used by 25/25 decks
+3 Island - Used by 49/50 decks
-2 Watery Grave - Used by 24/25 decks
+2 Watery Grave - Used by 46/50 decks
-2 Shelldock Isle - Used by 22/25 decks
+2 Shelldock Isle - Used by 43/50 decks
-2 Scalding Tarn - Used by 19/25 decks
+2 Scalding Tarn - Used by 32/50 decks
-2 Flooded Strand - Used by 12/25 decks
-1 Oboro, Palace in the Clouds - Used by 25/25 decks
+1 Oboro, Palace in the Clouds - Used by 49/50 decks
-1 Otawara, Soaring City - Used by 24/25 decks
+1 Otawara, Soaring City - Used by 46/50 decks
-1 Swamp - Used by 23/25 decks
+1 Swamp - Used by 44/50 decks
-1 Mikokoro, Center of the Sea - Used by 13/25 decks
+1 Mikokoro, Center of the Sea - Used by 24/50 decks
+1 Flooded Strand - Used by 21/50 decks
 //----------------------------------------------------------------------
 // CREATURES - 8 cards
 //----------------------------------------------------------------------
-4 Hedron Crab - Used by 25/25 decks
+4 Hedron Crab - Used by 50/50 decks
-4 Ruin Crab - Used by 25/25 decks
+4 Ruin Crab - Used by 50/50 decks
 //----------------------------------------------------------------------
-// OTHER SPELLS - 29 cards
+// OTHER SPELLS - 30 cards
 //----------------------------------------------------------------------
-4 Archive Trap - Used by 25/25 decks
+4 Archive Trap - Used by 50/50 decks
-4 Fractured Sanity - Used by 25/25 decks
+4 Fractured Sanity - Used by 50/50 decks
+4 Tasha's Hideous Laughter - Used by 48/50 decks
-4 Drown in the Loch - Used by 23/25 decks
+4 Drown in the Loch - Used by 45/50 decks
-4 Fatal Push - Used by 23/25 decks
+4 Fatal Push - Used by 45/50 decks
-3 Visions of Beyond - Used by 24/25 decks
+3 Visions of Beyond - Used by 47/50 decks
-3 Tasha's Hideous Laughter - Used by 23/25 decks
-3 Surgical Extraction - Used by 21/25 decks
+3 Surgical Extraction - Used by 43/50 decks
-2 Jace, the Perfected Mind - Used by 25/25 decks
+2 Jace, the Perfected Mind - Used by 48/50 decks
-1 Baleful Mastery - Used by 15/25 decks
+1 Murderous Cut - Used by 25/50 decks
-1 Murderous Cut - Used by 14/25 decks
+1 Baleful Mastery - Used by 24/50 decks
 //----------------------------------------------------------------------
 // SIDEBOARD - 15 cards
 //----------------------------------------------------------------------
-2 Ensnaring Bridge - Used by 22/25 decks
-2 Extirpate - Used by 21/25 decks
+3 Extirpate - Used by 43/50 decks
-2 Engineered Explosives - Used by 17/25 decks
-2 Soul-Guide Lantern - Used by 17/25 decks
+3 Soul-Guide Lantern - Used by 39/50 decks
-2 Ghost Quarter - Used by 9/25 decks
+2 Ensnaring Bridge - Used by 44/50 decks
-1 Crypt Incursion - Used by 22/25 decks
+2 Crypt Incursion - Used by 43/50 decks
-1 Eliminate - Used by 9/25 decks
-1 Go for the Throat - Used by 9/25 decks
+2 Engineered Explosives - Used by 34/50 decks
-1 Echoing Truth - Used by 6/25 decks
+2 Ghost Quarter - Used by 20/50 decks
-1 Leyline of the Void - Used by 6/25 decks
+1 Go for the Throat - Used by 21/50 decks
 ```
+Duel-Commander Weenie White average deck from MTGTOP8 considering only competitive decks and selected commanders with detailed printing:
 ```
-$ python3 mtgdeckbuild.py -d -c
+$ python3 mtgdeckbuild.py -p -c
 Select a format:
 1 - Peasant
 2 - Block